altair-viz/altair-transform/README.md

 Altair creates chart specifications containing the full dataset.
 The advantage of this is that the data used to make the chart is entirely transparent; the disadvantage is that it causes issues as datasets grow large.
+To prevent users from inadvertently crashing their browsers by trying to send too much data to the frontend, Altair limits the data size by default.
 For example, a histogram of 20000 points:

 ```python